srinivasreddykallem/learningwebsite/README.md

 - about page with responsive design
 - Contact Us page with form validation
 - Sidebar with social media links and contact information
+- Enroll Form with form validatiion
+- chatbot with responsive resopnses

 ## Technologies Used
 - **HTML**: For structuring the web pages.